stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

    - How should we handle test files that rely on the old models?
    - Should we update all tests at once or incrementally?
    - Do we need a comprehensive pass to update all code that uses the models?

+4. **API Error Handling Strategy**
+   - How should we handle variant landmark ID formats in the production code?
+   - What is the best approach for pagination boundary detection?
+   - Should we implement automatic retry logic for failed API requests?